scalar-labs/kelpie/README.md

 The following is `PrintPre` class from the example print modules, which does nothing except for printing some texts to stdout.
 As you can see, you can write arbitrary code in the `execute` method.
 Also, you can pass some static variables to the method through `Config` that is instantiated based on a configuration file (`print-modules/config.toml` for the print-modules case).

-`setState()` is used for giving the title as a `JsonObject` to `PrintProcessor` which is executed next.
-The giving state operation to the next module is explained later.
+`setState()` is used for pass the title as a `JsonObject` to `PrintProcessor` which is executed next.
+The state passing operation to the next module is explained later.

 ```java
 package print;